European shares bounce back on upbeat earnings and deals

 But, Nordic Semiconductor’s chief financial officer said the firm had “no knowledge” of any takeover interest from STMicroelectronics.

-A rally in economy-linked cyclical sectors on the back of reopening optimism and solid earnings drove the Eurpean shares to record high earlier this month, but inflation worries and a rise in market volatility put the index on course for weekly losses.
+A rally in economy-linked cyclical sectors on the back of reopening optimism and solid earnings drove the European shares to record highs earlier this month, but inflation worries and a rise in market volatility put the index on course for weekly losses.

 Deutsche Telekom added 2.5 per cent on raising its medium-term core profit outlook.